-§ 130.30.50 Court Unit Executive and Federal Public Defender Fiduciary Responsibilities the court units and FPDOs for procurement.
+§ 130.30.50 Court Unit Executive and Federal Public Defender Fiduciary Responsibilities

+FPDs and court unit executives, whether or not they are the designated PLO with procurement oversight responsibility, are responsible for managing allotments made to the court units and FPDOs for procurement.
 They must provide internal controls which ensure that funds are available in current fiscal year allotments.
 They must also ensure that correct object classes are used for each contract awarded.